-Yareel Review: A Free Multiplayer Online Sex Game with Potential
+Yareel Review: A 3D Multiplayer Sex Game with Promise

 Yareel boasts that it has more than 13,000 active players.
 With such a large community of folks searching for online sex partners, it’s relatively simple to find a someone, or someones, for virtual sex.

-The next plus is that Yareel [NSFW] is free to play, though a few bucks are needed to enjoy the full experience.
-Very much like an app game, Yareel has various forms of in-game currency: some can be earned through gameplay and others can only be acquired with actual money.
+The next plus in our Yareel review is that Yareel [NSFW] is technically free to play, though a few bucks are needed to enjoy the full experience.

-But if you do want the VIP package that offers more perks and choices, it will cost you $29.95 a year.
-Yet this is only a fraction of the cost to play other massively multiplayer sex games likes 3DXChat [NSFW] or Red Light Center [NSFW], where monthly, not yearly, rates start at $19.99.
+You can grab the VIP package for $9.95 a month or spend more for the annual package and pay $29.95 a year.
+This is only a fraction of the cost to play other massively multiplayer sex games likes 3DXChat [NSFW] or Red Light Center [NSFW], where monthly, not yearly, rates start at $19.99.

 Finally, Yareel stays away from the creepiness of the uncanny valley by embracing a more cartoony style.
 Sure, you can’t extensively customize your character—which is a drawback we’ll get to in a bit—but there are enough options that you can make your avatar feel unique, including a vast array of skin color choices.

 Another positive is the unique gameplay mechanic.
 First, you begin by selecting a male or female character and then your sexual orientation.
 The game gets which gives the game bonus points for having both queer and bi options.

 But instead of being an open-world sim, though there are quite a few ways of communicating with other players, the major aim is to treat virtual sex like, well, a game.

 Yareel review: Sexy gameplay mechanics

 From your virtual bedroom, you can ask established friends to join you, use Yareel’s matchmaking system to find online sex partners, roll the dice with Quick Play, or even get some virtual sex practice with a computer-generated bot avatar.